1. TaoTronics Stylish Metal – Best to Buy in 2017

 5. WILIT U2 – Best Small Desk Lamp

 If you’re up for a lamp that fits on your small desk or bedside table, a multifunctional lamp that helps create a neat, clean working space, look no further than this WILIT baby.

 - Displays time and temperature

 - Only one color temperature

 This lamp is made to work in the most confined spaces – it’s extremely compact with dimensions of 3.5 x 2.5 x 19.5 inches.
-Note that while very slim, the lamp is taller than your laptop and won’t obstruct your view.
+Note that while very slim, it is taller than your laptop and won’t obstruct your view.
 If you want to change the light angle, however, its neck is foldable within an angle of 150 degree.

 Despite the humble size, the lamp is quite impressive in functions.
 It illuminates at 200 lumens, and a CRI of 80 – which translate into crisp, sharp light.
 With 25 LED bulbs, it’s not the type to brighten up an entire room, but nevertheless offers more than sufficient light for you to do basic office work at your desk.
-You can actually use the lamp without additional light sources for an hour or two.
+You can actually use it without additional light sources for an hour or two.
 If you’re planning to use it for long hours, however, some background light might be necessary to prevent eye fatigue.